-Methods of gene transfer in bacteria-Conjugation-Discovery, nature of donor strains and compatibility, interrupted mating and temporal mapping and molecular pathway of recombination.
-Transformation-natural transformation systems, Biology of transformation, transformation and gene mapping, Transduction-discovery, generalized and specialized or restricted transduction.
+Methods of gene transfer in bacteria-Conjugation and types - nature of donor strains and compatibility, interrupted mating and temporal mapping and molecular pathway of recombination.
+Transformation-natural transformation systems, gene mapping, Transduction- generalized and specialized or restricted transduction.

 Unit-IV Genetics of phage and fungi